-552 5 | CONCLUSIONS
+604 5 | CONCLUSIONS

-The model performance consistently showed improvements to AGB prediction when context-aware features were included as predictors.
-This phenomenon was observed across regression models.
-Features that provide information about the tree neighborhood (e.g., SL_i of tree height, average height of k-nearest trees) contain useful information to improve predictions of different individual tree traits (e.g., DBH, AGB).
-This finding suggests that the information retrieved from the local context serves as a proxy for underlying mechanisms that exert influence on the variable of interest, i.e., tree heights adapt locally as a result of environmental and biotic processes [1, 46, 47].
+This study is the first to introduce and evaluate a fully integrated UAV-LiDAR method that utilizes context information 605 to improve the accuracy of AGB estimates of individual trees.
+The model performance consistently showed improve-606 ments to AGB prediction when context-aware features were included as predictors.
+This phenomenon was observed 607 across regression models.
+The RMSE showed a reduction of 9.1 % in the SP-dataset and 4.0 % in the CP-dataset, while 608 the R2 increased by 3.5 % in the SP-dataset and 3.2 % in the CP-dataset.
+The different degree of enhancement is con-609 sidered to be related to the contrasting variability in context between the CP-dataset and the SP-dataset.
+Features 610 that provide information about the tree neighborhood (e.g. SL_i of tree height, average height of k-nearest trees) con-611 tain useful information to improve predictions of different individual tree traits (e.g. DBH, AGB).
+This finding suggests 612 that the information retrieved from the local context serves as a proxy for underlying mechanisms that exert influence 613 on the variable of interest, i.e. tree heights adapt locally as a result of environmental and biotic processes [1, 39, 40].
+614

-Utilizing the spatial association of structural tree traits, e.g., tree height, to define the local context range is a more effective approach compared to methods that rely solely on plot-level data from artificially delineated units, such as the monitoring plot size [29, 30, 33].
+Utilizing the spatial association of tree heights to define the local context range is a more effective approach compared to methods that rely solely on plot-level data from artificially delineated units, such as the monitoring plot size [20, 21, 24].
 This is because contextual features may contribute to enhanced AGB predictions at larger scales beyond the plot level.
-Moreover, as the method proposed uses metrics entirely native to the UAV-LiDAR dataset, it does not rely on tailored process-specific indices (e.g., competition metrics) [32, 33, 34] or ancillary data sources (e.g., biomes, conservation status, ecoregions) [4], making this approach more transferable to other regions or scales.
+Moreover, as the method proposed uses metrics entirely native to the UAV-LiDAR dataset, it does not rely on tailored process-specific indices (e.g. competition metrics) [23, 24, 25] or ancillary data sources (e.g. biomes, conservation status, ecoregions) [12], making this approach more transferable to other regions or scales.